Living wage: United States

-In 2014, Wisconsin Service Employees International Union teamed up with public officials against legislation to eliminate local living wages.
-According to U.S. Department of Labor data, Wisconsin Jobs Now - a non-profit organization fighting inequality through higher wages - has received at least $2.5 million from SEIU organizations from 2011 to 2013.
+In 2014, the Wisconsin Service Employees International Union teamed up with public officials against legislation to eliminate local living wages.
+According to U.S. Department of Labor data, Wisconsin Jobs Now - a nonprofit organization fighting inequality through higher wages - received at least $2.5 million from SEIU organizations between 2011 and 2013.

-Although these ordinances are recent, a number of studies have attempted to measure the impact of these policies on wages and employment.
+Although these ordinances are recent, several studies have sought to measure their impact on wages and employment.
 Researchers have had difficulty measuring the impact of these policies because it is difficult to isolate a control group for comparison.
 A notable study defined the control group as the subset of cities that attempted to pass a living wage law but were unsuccessful.
 This comparison indicates that living wages raise the average wage level in cities.
 However, it reduces the likelihood of employment for individuals in the bottom percentile of wage distribution.

 Impact

 Government direction can help employers move towards offering a living wage.

-Research shows that minimum wage laws and living wage legislation impact poverty differently: evidence demonstrates that living wage legislation reduces poverty.
+Research shows that minimum wage laws and living wage legislation impact poverty differently: a study in the Journal of Labor Research found that living wage legislation "modestly" reduces poverty.
 The parties impacted by minimum wage laws and living wage laws differ as living wage legislation generally applies to a more limited sector of the population.
-It is estimated that workers who qualify for the living wage legislation are currently between 1-2% of the bottom quartile of wage distribution.
-Real life implications to living wage legislation is important to address.
-Raising wages can decrease job opportunities for low wage workers as it cuts costs for profit seeking organizations and companies.
+It is estimated that workers who qualify for the living wage legislation currently make up 1-2% of the bottom quartile of the wage distribution.
+Real-life implications of living wage legislation are important to address.
+Raising wages can reduce job opportunities for low-wage workers because it cuts costs for profit-seeking organizations.
 The pool gets smaller despite an increase in wage rates.

 Neumark and Adams, in their paper, "Do living wage ordinances reduce urban poverty?", state, "There is evidence that living wage ordinances modestly reduce the poverty rates in locations in which these ordinances are enacted.
 However, there is no evidence that state minimum wage laws do so."

 A study carried out in Hamilton, Canada by Zeng and Honig indicated that living wage workers have higher affective commitment and lower turnover intention.
-Workers paid a living wage were more likely to support the organization they work for in various ways including: "protecting the organizations public image, helping colleagues solve problems, improving their skills and techniques, providing suggestions or advice to a management team, and caring about the organization."
-The authors interpret these finding through social exchange theory, which points out the mutual obligation employers and employees feel towards each other when employees perceive they are provided favorable treatment.
+Workers paid a living wage were more likely to support the organization they work for in various ways, including: "protecting the organization's public image, helping colleagues solve problems, improving their skills and techniques, providing suggestions or advice to a management team, and caring about the organization."
+The authors interpret these findings through social exchange theory, which points out the mutual obligation employers and employees feel towards each other when employees perceive they are provided favorable treatment.

 Living wage policies reduce poverty by addressing financial insecurity and signaling fairness and dignity, fostering employee commitment and organizational stability.